The foods we drink or eat can have a major impact on our health in ways we haven’t even thought about!

 Carbohydrates, composed of carbon, hydrogen, and oxygen are the body’s favorite source of energy.

-Carbohydrates are sugar molecules broken down in the body into glucose – the only sugar molecule that the body uses to fuel its engine.
+Carbs are sugar molecules broken down in the body into glucose – the only sugar molecule that the body uses to fuel its engine.

 Carbohydrates are important macronutrients and are one of the most important sources of energy in the body.
 Some weight loss programs discourage carbohydrate intake, but the key to success is finding the right carbs – without completely avoiding them.

 However, product labels do not mention the type of carbohydrates used.
-It is important to understand how these foods are classified and how they work once they reach the body, to choose the right carbohydrates.
+It is important to understand how these foods are classified and how they work once they reach the body, to choose the right carbs.

-The role of carbohydrates:
+The role of carbs:

-Carbohydrates are the cornerstones of a healthy diet.
+The carbs are the cornerstones of a healthy diet.

 Of course, they can be eliminated, but this measure involves the adoption of a diet that deviates from the natural human, these macronutrients are necessary for the proper functioning of the body, and in their absence, the body will use fats and proteins to obtain energy so necessary day by day.